Blizzard of Ozz: Composition and recording

 At the time of the album's recording, the band itself was billed as "The Blizzard of Ozz".
 The band members were expecting the album to be credited to the band with Osbourne's name in smaller print, just as it appeared on the "Crazy Train" single released several days prior.
 The back cover of the first pressing of the "Crazy Train" single stated that the track came from a forthcoming Jet Records album entitled Ozzy Osbourne/ Blizzard of Ozz Vol. 1.
 In fact, when the band appeared at the Reading Festival in 1980 they were billed simply as "Ossie Osborne's [sic] New Band".
 According to Daisley, "When the album was released the words 'Ozzy Osbourne' were in bigger print than 'The Blizzard of Ozz' which made it look like an Ozzy Osbourne album called The Blizzard of Ozz.
 Randy [Rhoads] was never one to rock the boat.
 He knew he was in a situation which was a good opportunity for him being relatively unknown, so when Lee [Kerslake] and I were ousted, Randy had no allies and the act became 'Ozzy Osbourne' and no longer a band."
 Rhoads felt that he and Daisley were contributing the vast majority of the songwriting and arranging, and he had little interest in performing in a backing band for someone he felt wasn't contributing as much.
 Drummer Kerslake has maintained that Rhoads almost left the band in late 1981, due to this displeasure.
 "He didn't want to go [on tour with Osbourne].
 We told him we were thrown out.
 He said he was going to leave the band as he did not want to leave us behind.
 I told him not to be stupid but thanks for the sentiment", the drummer later recalled.
 Entertainment attorney Steven Machat, who was involved in the deal Osbourne signed with Jet Records, said in his 2011 book Gods, Gangsters and Honour: A Rock 'n' Roll Odyssey that Osbourne's soon-to-be manager and wife Sharon Levy was not happy with the level of creative input that Rhoads, Daisley, and Kerslake had in the Blizzard of Ozz album and did not want them to share the credit.
 Album producer Max Norman concurs that Daisley and Kerslake made considerable songwriting contributions during their time in the band, while also noting that the Osbourne camp "might want to dispute that now."

-Although Sharon has said that the recording of Blizzard of Ozz was one of the best experiences of her life, she was in Los Angeles during recording and not yet involved with the band.
-Osbourne's then-wife Thelma was present at Ridge Farms Studios for much of the recording.
+Although Sharon has said that the recording of Blizzard of Ozz was one of the best experiences of her life, she was in L.A. during the recording and not yet involved with the band.
+Osbourne's then-wife, Thelma, was present at Ridge Farm Studios for much of the recording.